NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - On release, Akamaru does his 6A (sand kick)
     - Shortened; animation takes 45 frames
 - 6B(B)
+    - Damage increased from 16 to 20
     - Bounces closer
     - Recovers one frame sooner
-    - Does 4 more damage
     - Removed high crush during the landing recovery
 - 6B(2A) added as 5A
 - 6A
     - Changed to be 5BBB(A) with A follow up (old 6A)
     - Hitbox has +1 active frame
 - 6A akamaru
-    - Damage increase from 5 to 10
     - Foot hitbox bigger and doesn't lift
     - Projectile appears two frames later
     - Projectile staggers